Albacore/albacore/README.md

 extensive](http://rubydoc.info/gems/albacore/2.0.0/frames) documentation in the code, as well as hundreds of unit tests written in a easy-to-read rspec syntax.

+## Quickstart TLDR; SHOW ME THE CODE!

+    gem install albacore
+    albacore init

+Now you have the initial setup and can run `bundle exec rake`.
+But please read
+below:

 ## Getting Started

 Follow along for a quick intro, but if on Windows, see the section 'Installing